 The Evaluation of Alternatives is supported by several foundational studies as submitted by the permittees that culminated with the preparation of the LTCP.
-As described within the LTCP, the Town of Guttenberg and NBMUA state that LTCP recommendations are based upon information and evaluations performed during the earlier phases of the planning process, including the characterization of the receiving waters, hydraulic and water quality modeling, screening of CSO control technologies, development and evaluation of alternatives, public participation, and the nine minimum controls.
-Selected CSO control technologies include the expansion of the Woodcliff STP from 8 MGD to 10 MGD with additional localized CSO control technologies.
-This suite of technologies will be utilized to attain 92% wet weather percent capture which exceeds the minimum wet weather percent capture value of 85%.
+As described within the LTCP, the permittees state that LTCP recommendations are based upon information and evaluations performed during the earlier phases of the planning process, including the characterization of the receiving waters, hydraulic and water quality modeling, screening of CSO control technologies, development and evaluation of alternatives, public participation, and the nine minimum controls.